smithah/pythonUtils/pdfWriteApp/readme.txt

 Also Other PDFs can also be tested and it should work fine with the same code.

-If any issues, please message me on Whatsapp, as I am available only on Tuesday.

 5) The syntax now for the input testing from POSTMAN is :